HoThanh7/RPI_ECSE_4320_Fall_25_Projects/Track_B/REPORT.md

 - Heterogeneous memory hierarchy with CXL: Emerging systems integrate DDR, CXL-attached compressed DRAM, and SSD/NAND.
 Recent IEEE research discusses performance, latency, and coherence challenges under CXL-based memory fabrics and the implications for software tiering ([IEEE, 2024](https://ieeexplore.ieee.org/abstract/document/10764537)).
 These insights inform our tier latencies and decompression overhead model.

-Taken together, these works justify our choice to: (1) co-locate hot locks and data in the fast tier to cut remote/slow paths, (2) use sampling-driven promotion/demotion to manage middle-tier compression costs, and (3) evaluate throughput and tail latency as first-class metrics.
+Taken together, these works justify our choice to:
+1) Co-locate hot locks and data in the fast tier to cut remote/slow paths
+2) Use sampling-driven promotion/demotion to manage middle-tier compression costs
+3) Evaluate throughput and tail latency as first-class metrics

 ## 3. Problem Statement & Design
 Problem